 PAS2035 specifies that the Retrofit Coordinator role is to manage each retrofit project and advise the other roles and trades involved in a project.
 As of late 2021 this role will be required to oversee all retrofit projects that take place.

 If you scroll down this page, you can watch a discussion about the importance of PAS2035.

-There are currently 9 modules in total and we feel that our Retrofit Coordinator course will be more attune in terms of deep low energy retrofit, carbon costing and using PHPP/ PHribbon, than some other offerings currently out there or in the pipeline.
+The content is currently in development and we feel that our Retrofit Coordinator course will be more attune in terms of deep low energy retrofit, carbon costing and using PHPP/ PHribbon, than some other offerings currently out there or in the pipeline.

 The following modules are currently in development, however, please note that these may change:

 - Preliminary Considerations